22 Jan, 2025

 The diff utility is also a prime example of the use of dynamic programming.
 Since the goal is to find similar substrings in two strings, we can clearly see one of the classic dynamic programming issues: finding the largest common subsequence.

 Another interesting java algorithm example.
 Here‘s a story about how a related problem with diff has to be solved in a real application.
 On the front!
 These guys are compressing images using dynamic programming.
 You all know that when compressing an illustration, they use approaches where similar places/pixels are written through less information.
-But the example above describes an approach of how you can compress an image with a modification of the image content and still retain a high level of information content.
+However, the example above describes an approach that allows you to compress an image with a modification of the image content while still retaining a high level of information content.
 That is, if the meaning of the photo was “a dog with a cat on the lawn”, then after cutting it will be the same.
 And this is not an easy task!

 Involved programmers should first separate the business logic from the algorithmic part when using this approach.
 So that they do not have to explain to people why they missed the bug where they took an element with index 100 (arr[100]) from an array of size 100.
 But this, of course, does not only apply to dynamic programming algorithms